CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 !!!
 Note
     Applying access to the SD Desktop environment for secondary use differs from the abovementioned process.
-See instructions in [the specific user guide](./sd-desktop-audited.md#service-access).
+See instructions in [the specific user guide SD Desktop for secondary use](./sd-desktop-audited.md#service-access).

 Once you have completed these steps, you can log in to SD services with identity federation systems (Haka, Virtu, CSC Login, or LSLogin) at: